 Choose A Medical School That Suits Your Specialty

-Medicine is a vocational course that allows you to harness the clinical and practical skills, as well as developing the personal attributes you need to become a doctor.
+Medicine is a career that allows you to harness the clinical and practical skills, as well as develop the personal attributes you need to become a doctor.

 Every institution has a website.
-Make a point of going through their site to see what they are all about and what they offer.
-Visit the school in person prior to the interview and see if the environment would suit you.
-What you learn will also help with the medical school interview questions as well.
+Please go through their site to see what they are all about and what they offer.
+Visit the school in person before the interview and see if the environment would suit you.
+What you learn will also help with the medical school interview questions.